Morgan Silver Dollar obverse view Peace Silver Dollar obverse view

 Uncirculated 40% Silver Half-Dollars: Same as circulated 40% half-dollars.

 To determine the silver (melt) value of a 40% silver half-dollar, multiply .1475 times the current spot price of silver.
-Example: .1475 x $15.00 = $2.2125
+Example: .1475 x $25.00 = $3.6875

-United States Ninety-Percent Silver Dollars
+United States 90% Silver Dollars

 This information applies to the: Morgan Silver Dollar minted from 1878-1921; and the Peace Silver Dollar from 1921-1935.